Matthew Ruff, Petty Theft Defense Attorney: 310-527-4100

 The crime of petty theft is codified in Penal Code section 484.
 The crux of the offense is that the suspect took property or merchandise valued at less than $400 without paying with the intent to permanently deprive the owner of his property.
 Although thousands of people are arrested every year for petty theft, few persons realize that by hiring an attorney you actually can, in many instances, keep the arrest from becoming a conviction and destroying the record of the accused.
 This offense, like no other, can cause undue stress, worry and sleepless nights like no other.
 Fortunately, Matthew Ruff knows how to resolve these cases and eliminate the stress from a client's life.
+Dealing with the district attorney is what Matt can do for you, he uses his two decades worth of experience to find a way to get your charges dismissed!

-In most cases, an individual detained for petty theft will be brought to the los prevention office, questioned and arrested then turned over to the police or simply given a citation with a date to appear in Court.
-As a lawyer who has defended hundreds of petty theft clients over the last 20 years Mr. Ruff is sometimes asked why some of his clients charged with PC484 are taken by law enforcement and booked versus others who may be given a ticket and released in the field?
+In most cases, an individual detained for petty theft will be brought to the loss prevention office, questioned and arrested then turned over to the police or simply given a citation with a date to appear in Court.
+As a lawyer who has defended hundreds of petty theft clients over the last 20 plus years Mr. Ruff is sometimes asked why some of his clients charged with PC484 are taken by law enforcement and booked versus others who may be given a ticket and released in the field?
 The answer to this question usually comes down to how busy law enforcement is at the time of the call.
 If the police are swamped with calls for service, the theft suspect will likely be written a "notice to appear" and be sent on their way.
 However if the police have the time they will take custody of the arrestee and transport them to the station to be booked (fingerprinted and photographed) and either "cited out" or released on bail.

 Among other frequent questions that folks have regarding the crime of petty theft is whether the personal property in question must be actually removed from the premises in order to effectuate the criminal offense.
 The answer to this question in no. In fact, California law provides that the person merely "carry away" the property.
 What this means in simple language is that the perpetrator only pick up and move the item at the time he has the specific intent to permanently deprive the owner owner of the item.
 He or she is not required to retain the property in order to prove the act occurred.